Table Of Contents

 CloudZero

 Cloudzero’s cloud cost intelligence platform enables SaaS companies to understand exactly how their AWS costs drive their specific features and products.
-By mapping cloud costs to products, features, dev teams, and more, engineering and finance alike can identify unit cost like cost per customer (e.g., answering questions like, “Who are our most expensive customers?”) and understand their SaaS COGS.
+By mapping cloud costs to products, features, dev teams, and more, engineering and finance alike can identify unit costs like cost per customer (e.g., answering questions like, “Who are our most expensive customers?”) and understand their SaaS COGS.

 3. For building flexible financial models: Microsoft Excel